open-cogsci/osdoc/content/pages/dev/plugin.md

 ## Defining the GUI

 The GUI is defined in a file called `info.yaml`[^json].
-[YAML] is an easily readable format, and provides a quick and straight-forward way to define your plugin controls, and specify various kinds of information.
+[YAML] provides a straight-forward way to define your plugin controls, and specify other kinds of information.
 Make sure that your file is syntactically valid YAML, for example using a validator such as [yamllint.com].

 The following top-level fields are used to show plugin information by the plugin and extension manager: `author`, `url`, `version`. and `description`.
 Another important field is `category`, which specifies in which group the plugin should appear in the item toolbar (e.g. 'Visual stimuli', etc.).
+The `icon` field specifies an icon name (as explained above).
 Finally, the `priority` field determines the order in which plugins are loaded, where high priority values are loaded last.

 The `control` field contains a list of controls.
 Each control is itself an object that has various fields.
 The most important fields are: